stdschep/MD-simulation-of-protein-ligand-complexes-with-OpenMM/README.md

 \* Code based on output from OpenMM-setup (https://github.com/openmm/openmm-setup.git)

 ** Code based on scripts from @tdudgeon's 'simple simulate complex' repo (https://github.com/tdudgeon/simple-simulate-complex.git)

+## MDsim.py

+This script handles the input of all simulations.